msnsports-31000/metro-app-screenshots/README.txt

 6.Louie
 7.Wilfred
 8.My Collection
+Grid8:
+1.The menu
+2.An overview of all levels and those records
+3.The self-explanatory menu
+4.While solving a level you can set new records
+5.The field includes several different blocks.
+6.Solved levels are coloure animated
 Groove: Smart Music Player:
 1.Home screen filled with suggested playlists based on your listening habits.
 2.Home screen filled with suggested playlists based on your listening habits.